MA in English from National University in 2016, and writes about linguistics, narratology, and cognitive poetics.

 Furthermore, Drayton’s frequent alliterations and consonances generate smooth rippling waves in the poem’s pace, which are consistent with the sounds of Drayton’s end rhymes and metrical stress; the two largest surges of current occur in the words “satisfy” and “fanatically,” which occur in the poem directly before two key moments of silence.
 Together, these effects create a lapping tide effect for the reader, during which the waves of sentences reach an accumulative threshold, crash into the shores of the reader’s mind, and then slowly subside back into the sea of verse.

 Movement of Images

-Even though the pace is both swift and nimble resulting from the metrical structure and Drayton’s literary conventions, it is nevertheless slow-moving because of his long sentence structures, which stretch completely across each quatrain in the poem.
-In 14 lines of verse, Drayton only writes three sentences, which naturally lend the reader a slower development of images, since each sentence contains a single train of thought.
-Drayton’s lengthy train moves leisurely on its tracks, begging by-passer’s imploration on the intricate graffiti written along its cargo while it goes slumbering by.
+Even though the pace is both swift and nimble, resulting from the metrical structure and Drayton’s literary conventions, it is nevertheless slow-moving because of his long sentence structures, which stretch completely across each quatrain in the poem.
+In 14 lines of verse, Drayton only writes three sentences, which naturally lends the reader a slower development of images since each sentence contains a single train of thought.
+Drayton’s lengthy train moves leisurely on its tracks, begging bypasser’s imploration on the intricate graffiti written along its cargo while it goes slumbering by.

 Icastic versus Phantastic Images